-Without donor restrictions are net assets and activities which represent the portion of expendable funds that are available to support the Food Bank's operations.
+Without donor restrictions are net assets and activities that represent the portion of expendable funds that are available to support the Food Bank's operations.
 A portion of these net assets may be designated by the Board of Directors for specific purposes.
-Board designated net assets were \$81,042,450 and \$71,634,582 as of June 30, 2022 and 2021, respectively.
+Board-designated net assets were \$79,516,625 and \$81,042,450 as of June 30, 2023 and 2022, respectively.